 How to Check if User is Logged In WordPress (PHP Function)

-Check if User is Logged Into WordPress Function
+Check if a User is Logged In

 <?php